blockpilgrim/poc2/project-charter.md

 - **Efficiency**: Eliminate redundant processes and optimize for both development velocity and system performance

 ## Architecture Overview

+**Important Note for AI Agents:** This document contains references such as "(portable from Next.js)" or "(adapted from Next.js)".
+These allude to components and logic from a previous, internal Next.js prototype.
+You do not require any further context or code from this Next.js prototype to understand and assist with the goals of this current Vite + React + Express project.
+These notes primarily serve as reminders for the human developer leading this project.

 ### Frontend (Vite + React SPA)
 - **Build Tool**: Vite (latest stable version - verify before install)